Does the thought of selling candles from home as a side hustle cross your mind? Maybe you have, maybe you haven’t but here’s why you should.

 Selling your handcrafted candles on Etsy can make you some decent cash and you can always price your candles at a higher price point for customized scents, colors, or shapes.

 Looking for more candle business opportunities?
 Shopify is a great online eCommerce store to sell candles online.
+It is also one of the best place to sell candles.

 You can create an online store quickly even if you don’t have the technical skills.
 They have various themes and templates to make it easier for you.